HPE-Legobricks/cal-eStore/README.md

 While designing our prototype, we invited prospective users to role play and provide feedback on visual designs by interacting with HTML mock-ups.
-Our design team and Business Analyst conducted a face-to-face interview with the users and asked many questions to simulate possible tasks the user would perform when using the real application.
+Our design team and business analyst conducted a face-to-face interview with the users and asked many questions to simulate possible tasks the user would perform when using the real application.
 To ensure unbiased feedback, the users interviewed were unfamiliar with the project requirements for the prototype.